-(3) Where the claimant serves particulars of claim separately from the claim form in accordance with paragraph (1)(b), the claimant must, within 7 days of service on the defendant, file a copy of the particulars except where –
+(3) Where the claimant serves particulars of claim, then unless a copy of the particulars has already been filed, the claimant must, within 7 days of service on the defendant, file a copy of the particulars except where –

 (a) paragraph 5.2(4) of Practice Direction 7C applies; or

 (b) paragraph 6.4 of Practice Direction 7E applies.

 (Part 16 sets out what the particulars of claim must include)

 (Part 22 requires particulars of claim to be verified by a statement of truth)